jirwin/labrat/README.md

 ```

 # Usage
-Labrat works by returning a new function that runs your existing code(control) and new code(candidate) in parallel, and
+Labrat works by returning a new function that runs your existing code(control) and new code(candidate), and
 recording the returned values of each function along with the runtime duration of each function.
 The labrat function
 will always return the values from the control function ensuring that functionality doesn't change.